ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

    expect(mockFn).toHaveBeenCalled();
    ```

+**Use Case:** Use this when testing functions that depend on time or delays, like retry logic or animations.

-2. Advancing timers by a specific amount of time:
+2. **Advancing timers by a specific amount of time:**

+   You can manually control the passage of time with `jest.advanceTimersByTime()`.

    ```javascript
    jest.useFakeTimers();